Callum Camps: Stockport County

+On 20 May 2025, the club announced it had offered the player a new contract.

 International career

 Camps won a call-up to the Northern Ireland under-18 squad in November 2012, having qualified for selection through his Northern Irish born grandmother.

 Camps regularly represented the Northern Ireland Under-19 team and having represented the U18s and U19s, Camps was called up to represent the U20s in the Milk Cup finals.